Green Growth in Indonesia meets the Bonn Challenge

 At the First Asia Bonn Challenge High-level Meeting in Palembang, South Sumatra Province, Indonesia’s first Masterplan for Renewable Resources-Driven Green Growth was launched thanks to the technical support of the World Agroforestry Centre.

-Hosted by Governor of South Sumatra H. Alex Noerdin, representatives of 28 nations and international research and development organisations met to discuss commitments to reforestation and progress towards them.
+Hosted by Governor of South Sumatra H. Alex Noerdin, representatives of 28 nations and international research and development organisations met in Palembang on 9–10 May 2017 to discuss commitments to reforestation and progress towards them.
 The Bonn Challenge is a global effort to bring 150 million hectares of the world’s deforested and degraded land into restoration by 2020, and 350 million hectares by 2030.

 Under the leadership of the Ministry of Environment and Forestry at the national level and Noerdin’s in the province, South Sumatra is becoming a world leader in that commitment to restoration and the creation of a ‘green’ economy based on sustainable use of natural resources.